simplySimple-cs16/flutter_projects/projects_readme.txt

         i.e. it is an anonymous function, function without name
     - Print message in the run window using print();
     - Hot reload accomodate the changes only under the build() function and not outside it
+    - Dart data types
+        String, int, double and bool
+        Dart variables are dynamic (like python and js) when not initialized but static when initialized(like java and cpp) eg. var a; //any data type value can be assigned to a var a = 2 //only int values can be assigned to a;
+        Data types of dart varibales also can be explicitly declared :
+            String s;
+            int a;
+            dynamic b; //any data type value can be assigned to b
+    - avoid var and dynamic datatypes to prevent code error
+    - the body of a Scaffold widget can be a user defined stateless widget class